bzy-xyz/nuclearcraft-fission/README.md

 ## Requirements

-* A c++11 compatible C compiler with OpenMP support.
+* A c++17 compatible C compiler with OpenMP support.

 ## Limitations

-* Uses Enigmatica 2's cooler strengths config.
-Stock strengths are different!
-* Supports only one type of active cooling at a time; will yield incorrect results if you attempt to mix them.
+* The search method is currently pretty bad.
+I'm working on that.

 ## Usage